Reputation

 Whether it’s a voiceover or dialogue, any speech in your video should be captioned.
 You’re almost certainly using a video script anyway, so it’s easy enough – just copy it into the captions!
 It requires a little more editing, but the small time investment can produce amazing results.

 Your script should include your primary keyword in the first few sentences.
 Think of how a blog post tries to include the main keyword in the first paragraph.
 It’s the same rule.
 Set your stall out for the algorithm.
+Include secondary keywords and long-tail keywords organically throughout the script.
+It helps keep your viewers focused on the topic at hand and lets the algorithm bots know what the video is about.

 You should still provide captions if your video doesn’t include any speech.
 Simply describe what’s happening on screen and optimize the script with keywords!